Akaflieg-Freiburg/enroute/_pages/download.markdown

 ### Mobile App for Android devices

-**enroute** is available for free download at Google Play.
+**Enroute Flight Navigation** is available for free download at Google Play.

 ### Source code

-Developers who are interested in compiling **enroute** themselves find all relevant sources on [GitHub](https://github.com/Akaflieg-Freiburg/enroute).
+Developers who are interested in compiling **Enroute Flight Navigation** themselves find all relevant sources on [GitHub](https://github.com/Akaflieg-Freiburg/enroute).
 This program builds on the Qt library.
 The source code for Qt can be found at [this URL](https://cplx.vm.uni-freiburg.de/storage/QtSources).

 # Other systems

-**enroute** can be ported without much difficulty to Apple iOS devices, such as iPhones and iPads.
-We are currently looking for volunteers who help with the port and maintain **enroute**'s presence in the Apple App Store.
+**Enroute Flight Navigation** can be ported without much difficulty to Apple iOS devices, such as iPhones and iPads.
+We are currently looking for volunteers who help with the port and maintain **Enroute Flight Navigation**'s presence in the Apple App Store.
 [Contact us](mailto:stefan.kebekus@gmail.com) if you would like to help!

-**enroute** cab be ported without much difficulty to Linux, Windows and MacOS desktop machines.
+**Enroute Flight Navigation** cab be ported without much difficulty to Linux, Windows and MacOS desktop machines.
 We are currently looking for volunteers.
 [Contact us](mailto:stefan.kebekus@gmail.com) if you would like to help!